Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Silvia’s Early Life

-Silvia as a child with her mother, Photo Credit – vivanepotista.com
+Silvia as a child with her mother, Credit – vivanepotista.com

 Walther was long suspected of having ties to the Nazi Party before and during World War II.
-There is some evidence that he joined the party in 1934 while living in Brazil, but no clear record of any specific activities in which Walther may have participated.
-An examination of German state records revealed that Walther became the head of a company that produced equipment for tanks – a company that had recently been seized from Jewish ownership.
+There is some evidence that he joined the party in 1934 while living in Brazil, but there is no clear record of any specific activities Walther may have participated in.
+An examination of German state records revealed that Walther became the head of a company that produced equipment for tanks, a company that had recently been seized from Jewish ownership.
 Walther’s association with the party later became a point of concern when his daughter announced her engagement but was later dismissed due to a lack of evidence tying Walther to any known Nazi activities.

 Upon the family’s return to Germany, Silvia was sent to school near Heidelberg.
 She completed secondary school in Düsseldorf in 1963.
 Silvia continued her education at the Munich School of Interpreting (Sprachen and Dolmetscher Institut München) studying the Spanish language.
 Silvia eventually learned to speak an impressive six languages – French, German, Spanish, Portuguese, English, and Swedish.
 Carl Gustaf is said to have been intrigued by Silvia’s linguistic ability from the very start of their relationship.